open-learning-exchange/planet/README.md

 ### Cannot GET /

 There are two things you can try for this.
-First involves the node-sass module which can be problematic.
-You will need to rebuild it from the VM:
+First is to reinstall the node packages with:

 ```
 vagrant ssh dev
 cd /vagrant
-npm rebuild node-sass
+sudo rm -rf node_modules/*
+rm package-lock.json
+sudo npm install --unsafe-perm
 ```

 The second is to rebuild the application.
 First you need to cancel the app in the screen with `screen -x` then CTRL-C.  Then you can bring the app back up with one of the above commands or in another screen session with `screen -dmS build bash -c 'cd /vagrant; ng serve'`.